 Here are the cold, hard technical specifications for the Creality CR-10S 3D printer:

 If big prints are what you’re after, the CR-10S offers reliability and good quality prints at an excellent price point.
 In fact, even if you’re not planning on printing camel and unicorn heads, this is a solid printer which handles fine details excellently.

 Just be sure you have enough room to keep this bulky machine and have patience when using it because it takes a long time to heat up.
 But, if you’re willing to give it some time, it will give you some glorious prints for your trouble.

 But what are the differences between all the CR-10 models?
 Currently, there are five models you can buy.

 : The build volume is slightly smaller (300 x 220 x 300mm instead of 300 x 300 x 400mm), but overall, you get an impressive feature set.

 : This is the updated version of the Creality CR-10.
 It costs slightly more than the CR-10.

 : This one has an even bigger build volume of 400 x 400 x 400mm.
 Otherwise, it‘s based on the Creality CR-10S.

 : Yes, it gets even bigger.
-The model Creality CR-10 5S comes with a build volume of 500 x 500 x 500mm.
+It comes with a build volume of 500 x 500 x 500mm.
 It‘s the tallest in the series.

-License: The text of "Creality CR-10S – Review the Facts of this 3D Printer!" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Creality CR-10S Review – Best 3D Printer Under $500" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.